 counsel you, offering Jewish wisdom in preparation for a life dedicated to love and companionship.
 We also work with you in designing the

 Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Levayah (funeral procession), Hesped (eulogy), Kevurah

 (burial) and Shivah (seven days of mourning).
-Rabbi Novak will instruct you on these and other rituals.
+Rabbi Lobel will instruct you on these and other rituals.
 We can also perform the funeral

 ceremony, and help you understand and implement other meaningful Jewish mourning practices.

 Whether you are interested in sponsoring a basic Kiddush or a full Kiddush luncheon, our staff can assist you with all the preparations!
 Please